 |Jessie Junfang ZHENG

-Our board of directors, acting on the recommendation of our compensation committee, approves an annual cash bonus pool for management of our company (which in fiscal year 2018 comprised over 290 individuals) equal to a percentage of our adjusted pre-tax operating profits.
+Our board of directors, acting on the recommendation of our compensation committee, approves an annual cash bonus pool for our management (which in fiscal year 2021 comprised over 440 individuals) equal to a percentage of our adjusted pre-tax operating profits.
 Once the annual cash bonus pool is calculated, our compensation committee will then first determine the proportion to be allocated to the non-partner members of our management.
 Any remaining portion will then be available for the partner members of our management.
 The partnership committee will determine the allocation of the relevant portion of the annual cash bonus pool for all partner members of management, with any amounts payable to partners who are our executive officers or directors or members of the partnership committee subject to approval of the compensation committee of our board of directors.
-We understand that a partner's level of contribution to our business and to the promoting of our mission, vision and values will be a key factor in determining his or her allocation from the bonus pool.
+We understand that a partner’s level of contribution to our business and to the promotion of our mission, vision and values will be a key factor in determining his or her allocation from the bonus pool.
 A portion of the annual cash bonus pool that is available to the partner members of management may, upon the recommendation of the partnership committee and approval of our compensation committee, be deferred, with the allocations of deferred payment determined by the partnership committee with any amounts payable to our executive officers or directors who are partners or members of the partnership committee subject to approval of the compensation committee of our board of directors.
-We understand that participation in deferred distributions, other than retirement pension payments funded out of the deferred pool, is conditioned on a partner's continued employment with us, our affiliates and/or certain companies with which we have a significant relationship, such as Ant Financial.
+We understand that participation in deferred distributions, other than post-retirement payments funded out of the deferred pool, is conditioned on a partner’s continued employment with us, our affiliates and/or certain companies with which we have a significant relationship, such as Ant Group.

 Partners may elect to retire from the partnership at any time.
 All partners except continuity partners are required to retire upon reaching the age of sixty or upon termination of their qualifying employment.
 Jack Ma and Joe Tsai are designated as continuity partners, who may remain partners until they reach the age of seventy (and this age limit may be extended by a majority votes of all partners), elect to retire from the partnership, die or are incapacitated or are removed as partners.
 Any partner, including continuity partners, may be removed upon the vote of a simple majority of all partners present at a duly-called meeting of partners for violations of certain standards set forth in the partnership agreement, including failure to actively promote our mission, vision and values, fraud, gross misconduct or gross negligence.
 As with other partners, continuity partners must maintain the shareholding levels required by us of all partners as described below.
 Partners who retire from the partnership upon meeting certain age and service requirements may be designated as honorably retired partners by the partnership committee.
-Honorably retired partners may not act as partners, but may be entitled to allocations from the deferred portion of the annual cash bonus pool described below as retirement pension payments.
+Honorably retired partners may not act as partners, but may be entitled to allocations from the deferred portion of the annual cash bonus pool described below as post-retirement payments.
 Continuity partners will not be eligible to receive allocations from the annual cash bonus pool if they cease to be our employees even if they remain partners, but may be entitled to receive allocations from the deferred bonus pool if they are honorably retired partners.

 Pursuant to the partnership agreement, amendment of the partnership agreement requires the approval of 75% of the partners in attendance at a meeting of the partners at which not less than 75% of all the partners are in attendance, except that the general partner may effect certain administrative amendments.
 In addition, certain amendments relating to the purposes of the Alibaba Partnership or the manner in which it exercises its nomination rights with respect to our directors require the approval of a majority of our independent directors not nominated or appointed by the Alibaba Partnership.